tomasmillan/tomasmillan/README.md

 ### Hi there 👋
-I'm Tomas Millan Lanhozo, im 27 years old i'm a student of advertising at universidad del Salvador on Buenos Aires.
+I'm Tomas Millan Lanhozo, im 27 years old I have a degree on advertising at universidad del Salvador on Buenos Aires.
 I'm a Frontend Developer trying to become a Fullstack Developer, here you can find some examples of what i did and my path into being a developer
 I consider myself someone curious and with a very good ability to work in a team and help anyone to meet the objectives set.
 I did the web development course at CoderHouse where I learned the basics of HTML5, CSS3, SASS and Bootstrap.